 Fat is a fitness issue.
-If your gun dogs are less than lean and lively it may be time to reassess their feeding regime and make a New Year's resolution or two.
+If your charges are less than lean and lively and becoming overweight gundogs it may be time to reassess their feeding regime and make a resolution or two, says Janet Menzies

 Once a gun dog has completed his training and has a season’s shooting under his belt, it’s easy to fall into the situation where his performance stops improving and may even gradually decline.